zama-ai/fhevm-solidity/docs/smart_contracts/conditions.md

 In fhevm, when you perform [comparison operations](../references/functions.md#comparison-operation-eq-ne-ge-gt-le-lt), the result is an encrypted boolean (`ebool`).
 Since encrypted booleans do not support standard boolean operations like `if` statements or logical operators, conditional logic must be implemented using specialized methods.

-To facilitate conditional assignments, fhevm provides the `TFHE.select` function, which acts as a ternary operator for encrypted values.
+To facilitate conditional assignments, fhevm provides the `FHE.select` function, which acts as a ternary operator for encrypted values.

 ## **Using `FHE.select` for conditional logic**